espocrm/documentation/docs/administration/terms-and-naming.md

 ## Link

-The link represents a relationship with another entity.
-Entity have their set of links.
+A link represents a relationship with another entity.
+Entities have their set of links.

 Links are named in lowerCamelCase (start with a lowercase letter).

 **The list of available links** for a specific entity type can be obtained at: Administration > Entity Manager > needed entity type > Links > 4th column.

-Each relationship between two entity types is pair of two links on both sides.
+Each relationship between two entity types is a pair of two links on both sides.

 Link types: